psomhorst/lazy-model/README.md

 The `lazy-submit` hook must return a promise.
 If the promise resolves, the changes are accepted.
 If the promise is rejected, the changes are reset.
+Always return a promise.
+If there is no expected answer, return a resolved promise.

 ````html
 <form name="frm" lazy-submit="save()" ng-show="formVisible">